adamdachenhausen/cs225FinalProject/proposal.md

 - Feature rich

 ### Milestones
-- Create individual game objects (hexagonal tiles, resources, dice, etc.)
+- Create individual game objects (hexagonal tiles, resources, dice, etc.)(100 points 20 points per each object)
-- Combine these into one graphical window
+- Combine these into one graphical window/aka the Island that handles random layout of hexes (40 points)
-- **Create bot class to fill in seats, so a single person can play?
+- Create bot class to fill in seats, so a single person can play?(10 points)

 ### Timeline
 By: 4/27/2020 Have game objects and gameboard created (*Necessary*)